How to Recover a Database from Suspect or Recovery Pending State in SQL Server?

 Alternatively, you can use the database detach-attach method as well.
 The

-sp_attach_single_file_db command basically attaches the database to the server with re-building a new log file altogether.
+sp_attach_single_file_db command attaches the database to the server by re-building a new log file altogether.

 ALTER DATABASE [dbaguides] SET EMERGENCY; ALTER DATABASE [dbaguides] set multi_user; EXEC sp_detach_db [dbaguides]; EXEC sp_attach_single_file_db @DBName = [dbaguides], @physname = N'D:\SQL Server\Data\dbaguides_dat.mdf'; --Specify the .mdf file path

 However, try to avoid using the database detach-attach method.
 The